ipashchenko/ve/README.rst

 vlbi_errors
 =====

-**Tools for acscesing uncertaintes of VLBI results**
+**Tools for assessing uncertainties of VLBI results**

-vlbi_errors is collection of tools used for acscesing uncertaintes of VLBI observations - maps, models, ....
+vlbi_errors is collection of tools used for assessing uncertainties of VLBI observations - maps, models, ....

 Documentation